USER MANUAL · SYSTEM

 The Connectors page now covers three paths: pair a Runtime Host for cloud and local-runtime discovery, add an OpenClaw connector manually for self-hosted or advanced environments, or use local scan-local as a legacy convenience for nearby OpenClaw instances.

 Runtime Hosts can discover Hermes, Claude Code, Codex, and OpenClaw instances on a paired machine.
-After discovery, you choose which instances become connectors and, when supported, sync attach-mode sessions into ClawButler.
+After discovery, you choose which instances become connectors, sync attach-mode sessions into ClawButler, and inspect experimental managed projections where supported.
 OpenClaw remains the only fully supported provider-native connector path.

 Prerequisites#